gscheff/gtm-mcp/FORK_INFO.md

 ## Changes from Upstream

+### 1. Added pyproject.toml for Git Installation

+**File:** `pyproject.toml` (new file)
+**Reason:** The upstream repository doesn't include build configuration files, making it impossible to install directly from Git.
+We added a standard pyproject.toml to enable `uv` and `pip` to install the package from our fork.

+**Changes:**
+- Created pyproject.toml with package metadata
+- Configured hatchling build system
+- Added proper package path configuration (`src/gtm_mcp`)
+- Defined entry point for command-line usage

-### Currently: No Changes
+### 2. No Functional Changes

-The fork is currently **identical to upstream**.
+The fork has **no functional changes** from upstream.
 Version 0.2.0 includes all features we need:

 - ✅ customEvent trigger support (added in v0.2.0)
 - ✅ Full GTM API coverage